A boil is a swollen, red lump under the skin that can become pus-filled over time. It is often sore and painful, but usually clears up on its own.

-A boil often starts as a tender or itchy spot surrounding a hair follicle.
+A boil often starts as a tender or itchy spot on your skin, surrounding a hair follicle.
 As the affected area starts to fill with pus, the boil grows and forms a firm, red lump under your skin.

 Boils often look like large pimples, and most grow to be the size of a pea.

 After several days or weeks, the boil will usually form a whitish head and then burst, allowing the pus to drain away.
-Some boils may settle slowly without bursting.
+At this stage some boils may settle slowly without bursting.

 Most small to medium-sized boils don’t cause permanent scarring, but larger boils may leave a scar.